ShantnuS/KarmaGuardian/README.md

 Instructions for setting up a Reddit application to use KarmaGuardian:

-1. Logon to Reddit and go to **preferences**.
+1. Log-on to Reddit and go to **preferences**.
 2. Go to the **apps** section.
-3. At the botton click **create another app...**.
+3. At the bottom of the page, click **create another app...**.
-4. Fill out relavent information, i.e. shown below:
+4. Fill out relevant information, i.e. shown below:

 <img src="readme_res\create_new_app.PNG" align="middle">